If I visit Student Mental Health and Counseling Services, will my parents, friends, or teachers find out?

 Will my parents find out if I use their insurance for mental health prescriptions like antidepressants?

-MIT Medical will not release any information about prescriptions filled at the MIT Pharmacy using MIT Student Extended Insurance Plan coverage.
+MIT Medical will not release any information about prescriptions filled using MIT Student Health Insurance Plan (MIT SHIP) coverage.
 However, if you are covered by a parent’s or spouse’s insurance plan, as part of the billing process, that parent or spouse may receive some information about your prescriptions or other services you receive outside of MIT Medical.
 For more information and a complete answer to this question, call the insurance company’s billing department or look for a toll-free number for “behavioral health coverage” or “mental health coverage” on the back of your insurance card.

 How do I access or transfer my mental health records?